hyosung11/Launch-School/Courses/journal.md

 06:51 After the study session with Alex and Laurent, I'm working on my study guide, but I realize that I really just need to know my shit and not rely too much on the glossary.

 07:23 Taking a break now.

+11:58 Back at my standing work station.
+I decided to train at the gym and then see Dr. Riotto.
+The treatment was short today.
+Maybe I should get a Marc Pro or Normatech boots or both.
+Smile.

+12:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Dissect Study Guide for Test
+   * [x] 2.
+Listened to the Huberman Lab Podcast Episode 37 | ADHD & How Anyone Can Improve Their Focus

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Add to Glossary
+   * [ ] 3.
+JS109 Study Session
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 38 | Dr. Matthew Johnson: Psychedelics for Treating Mental Disorders

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Short on study time because of pickup of kids from school.